 The overall massing of 5M SoMA relates to the context of the neighboring streets, which to the north are denser and more commercial and to the south are smaller, industrial, and residential.
 Rather than a single homogenous group of buildings, 5M SoMA uses materiality and pattern to present a varied appearance with the functionality of a single mixed-use complex.
 This sense of variety breaks up the scale and relates the buildings to the surrounding, lower-rise context.

 The design also incorporates a significant amount of office and residential space into a project with limited square footage.
-The office program, with its large open floor plates, column-free interiors, and “activity-based” layouts promoting a variety of collaborative spaces, suits major technology companies as tenants.
+The office program, with its large open floor plates, column-free interiors, and activity-based layouts promoting a variety of collaborative spaces, suits creative startups and major technology companies as tenants.
 By introducing dynamic, new tenants, more residences, and new civic spaces, 5M SoMA will invigorate the surrounding neighborhood.